ductrivo/robot-analysis-demo/README.md

 # Robot Analysis

+NOTE: Please check my blog for tutorials and illustration with this package: [https://expred.co/robotics](https://expred.co/robotics).

 This project aims to simulate the kinematics and dynamics of robot arms with different controllers.
 Currently, the project support analysis on *planar open-chain robots* with N revolut joints.
 We assume that the links' mass are placed at the joints.